-One of these modules is responsible for managing the heart rate sensor.
-This device helps the patient monitor their heart condition while he or she is in rest position, or while performing a physical exercise, through a mobile device.
-The back was implemented with Spring, while the web version is implemented with Angular and the mobile version with React native.
-The literature describes similar examples to the second iteration of HeartCare [24,25].
+HeartCare, the first iteration included a layered architecture includes a multiagent system and a heart-rate sensor (Polar H10) that helps the patient monitor their heart condition while he or she is in rest position, or while performing a physical exercise, through a mobile device with Android.
+The literature describes similar examples to HeartCare [24,25].
+Also, HeartCare was analysed with PQEM, and obtained a quality level of 0.775 [5].